yimingpeng/rl-library/trunk/projects/packages/examples/mines-sarsa-python/README.txt

 This example requires the Python Codec: http://glue.rl-community.org/Home/Extensions/python-codec

-This example also requires that you have NumPy installed! (http://numpy.scipy.org) Running
+Running
 ----------------------------
 - These instructions assume that you have rl_glue (or rl_glue.exe) installed on your path so that you don't have to type the full path to it.